Northern Night Cup Mullochard

 Pre Event Info

 Round 1 of the NNC will take place on the recently revised (November 2017, Stirling Surveys) map of Mullochard.
 This area has rarely been used in recent years, come along and enjoy a new challenge.
-The area has a mix of woodland, mainly birch trees, fast open areas and slower rough open (a wee bit of marsh as well); there is good contour detail to keep you thinking all the time.
+The area has a mix of woodland, mainly birch trees, fast open areas and slower rough open (a wee bit of marsh as well which is wet at the moment); there is good contour detail to keep you thinking all the time.
 All courses have to cross a fence, there will be a control point at this crossing and 'crates' will be provided to assist with the step over.

 Map scale is 1:10000 with 5m contour interval.